ThePHPF/pie-design/README.md

    Following the terms of the [New BSD licence](https://github.com/FriendsOfPHP/pickle/blob/master/LICENSE), the parts copied from Pickle will have an additional copyright and licence, and credit to the original Pickle contributors.

+## Out of initial scope

+Whilst we are not going to rule out EVER implementing the following features, we just don't plan to include them in the initial version of this new tool.
+We will consider these items for future inclusion and improvements:

+ * `npecl self-update` - we can likely replicate the way Composer does a self-update, but this is out of initial scope since we will be distributing as a PHAR, it is relatively straightforward to do a simple replacement to begin with.
+ * Compiling Windows binaries on the fly on the end-users system.
+We will rely on precompiled Windows binaries in the GitHub release assets to begin with.
+ * Binary distribution for any other platform except Windows.
+We will rely on compiling binaries on the fly on the end- user's system for all platforms except Windows to begin with.
+ * Installing extensions per-project
+ * Ability to process a per-project `composer.json` and install missing extensions globally
+ * Dealing with signing infrastructure and verification of signatures
+ * Changelog section in composer.json
+ * Adding "search" to the npecl tool
+ * List security issues in `composer.json` file

 ## npecl itself

  * use `symfony/console` to simplify writing the CLI tool itself